Tennessee vs. South Alabama NCAA Football Odds, Plays and Insights | November 20, 2021

 South Alabama Stats and Trends

-- South Alabama has played 10 games, with four wins against the spread.
+- South Alabama has four wins against the spread in 10 games this season.

-- South Alabama's games this year have gone over the point total in 50% of its opportunities (five times in 10 games with a set point total).
+- South Alabama's games this season have hit the over on five of 10 set point totals (50%).

-- South Alabama is 3-2 against the spread and 3-2 overall when the team records more than 29.5 points.
+- When South Alabama puts up more than 29.5 points, it is 3-2 against the spread and 3-2 overall.

 - The Jaguars have turned the ball over 17 times this season, six more turnovers than the Volunteers have forced (11).